Icelandic summer is calling you for an adventure. | Check this out!

 Keflavik is the only international airport in Iceland, taking its name from the town right next to it.
 It is pretty small and – because Iceland is so popular to visit – quite a busy hub!

-In fact, many visitors book the Flybus Keflavik Airport transfer while booking their trip to Iceland.
+In fact, many visitors book the Keflavik Airport bus transfer while booking their trip to Iceland.
 If this option is available to you, we’d strongly recommend it.
 It’s a guaranteed seat on a bus after you land, so you’ll have peace of mind and one less thing to worry about on your holiday.

 The buses take you to most of the hotels, hostels, and major guesthouses in Reykjavik, and they will also stop at certain bus stops.
-If you are staying at an Airbnb it’s a very good idea to research (via Google Maps) where the accommodation is in relation to the nearest bus stop.
+If you are staying at an Airbnb, it’s a very good idea to research (via Google Maps) where the accommodation is in relation to the nearest bus stop.

 The beautiful Blue Lagoon is situated between Keflavik and Reykjavik, and, if you book ahead, you will have the option to stop off on your way to or from the airport.
 A dip in Iceland’s most famous geothermal baths might be just what you need to unwind after your flight!